|City of Philadelphia Office of Human Resources|

 18.043 - CREDIT FOR TIME WORKED FOR THE FIRST JUDICIAL DISTRICT OF PENNSYLVANIA.
 An employee holding a regular, full time position with the First Judicial District of Pennsylvania who terminates employment with the First Judicial District and who is immediately appointed to a Civil Service position shall be granted City credit for time worked for the First Judicial District for the purpose of calculating the amount of vacation and sick leave to be earned with the City.
 All other provisions of Regulation 18 shall apply to employees who are appointed to a Civil Service position immediately after termination of employment with the First Judicial District.

-18.05 - MONTHS OF SERVICE OR EMPLOYMENT. means employment in pay status for the majority of days in a calendar month.
+18.044 - MONTH OF SERVICE OR EMPLOYMENT.
+Means employment in pay status for the majority of days in a calendar month.

 18.06 - BREAK TIME FOR NURSING MOTHERS.
 Any employee who is a nursing mother shall be granted break time to express breast milk for her nursing child each time such employee has need to express the milk for one year after the child's birth.
 Any such break that lasts for fifteen (15) minutes or less shall be considered time worked.
 Any such break that lasts for more than fifteen (15) minutes will not be considered time worked and the employee must use any accumulated vacation or compensatory time for the entire break period.
 If such employee has no paid vacation or compensatory leave available, the time will be considered approved leave without pay.
 Any employee who wishes to take break time for nursing mothers greater than normally allocated paid break time must notify, in writing, the Appointing Authority of her intent.
 The notification must include the child's date of birth